 The skill set required to prepare tomorrow's citizens for the global age must go beyond the “the basics” and even beyond the growing emphasis on science, math, and technology skills.
 Today's students need opportunities to gain broad and deep global knowledge and the language and intercultural skills to engage effectively with people around the corner and around the world.

 Co-developed by Longview Foundation, Asia Society and SAS, Mapping the Nation provides almost one million data points demonstrating that every county in the U.S. is global.
 Mapping the Nation also includes infographics for every state - check out your state and county today!

 We are currently accepting applications for funding.
-The deadline for the 2014 funding inquiry applications is January 23, 2014.
+The next deadline for the 2014 funding inquiry applications is June 5, 2014.
 You can find more information on the submission process and application here.